gioincoronato/Microservice-Distributed-Users-Management-System/README.md

 # Distributed Microservices User Management System

-A robust, containerized microservices architecture for managing user accounts and asynchronous notifications.
+A robust, containerized distributed microservices architecture for managing user accounts and asynchronous notifications.

 Built as a proof-of-concept to demonstrate modern backend patterns, this project integrates heterogeneous technologies:
 * **Python & Java**